CodaKid families, parents, and instructors have been asking us for the best STEM toys, games, and/or engineering tools that teach kids how to code!

 Developed by Cat and Mouse Games, Code & Go Mouse Mania is a fun board game that teaches students how to code without the use of a computer or any other electronic devices.

 In this game, players are challenged to gather the most “cheese” by the end of the game.
-To do so, they must chart a course via sequences of “code” from game cards drawn at each turn in order to figure out how to get to board-jumping warp zones and around walls other players program into their path.
+To do so, they must chart a course via sequences of “code” from game cards drawn at each turn to figure out how to get to board-jumping warp zones and around walls other players program into their path.

 Screen-free and super fun to play with, Code & Go Mouse Mania is an awesome twist on the traditional “cat and mouse” type of board game that players can take with them wherever they go to!

-Although it can’t teach children how to code per se, it can, however, help kids develop the skills needed in order to create the games and figurines of their dreams right before they even type, “print(“Hello World!”).
+Although it can’t teach children how to code per se, it can, however, help kids develop the skills needed in order to create the games and figurines of their dreams right before they even type “print(“Hello World!”).

 Simple and practical, this kit is very useful for teaching students the fundamentals of coding and general web and game design.